sassoftware/viya4-deployment/README.md

 #### Storage

-A file server that uses the network file system (NFS) protocol is the minimum requirement for SAS Viya.
+A file server that uses the network file system (NFS) protocol is the minimum requirement for the SAS Viya platform.
 You can either use one of the SAS Viya 4 IaC projects to create the required storage or bring your own Kubernetes storage.
 If you use the SAS Viya 4 IaC projects to create an NFS server VM and a jump box (bastion server) VM, the information can be passed in to viya4-deployment so that the required directory structures discussed in the next sections are created automatically.
 If you are bringing your own NFS-compliant server, the following NFS exports folder structure must be created prior to running viya4-deployment:

   ```bash
   <export_dir>        <- NFS export path